savvdm/checksum/README.md

 The default is `-check modified` mode.

+`-include` - Regular expression for file path to include (e.g. a subdir: `my/data/path`).
+Several `-include` parameters may be specified.

-`-exclude` - Regular expression for file path to exclude (or just a file name, like `my_temp_file`).
+`-exclude` - Regular expression for file path to exclude (e.g. a file name: `my_temp_file`).
 Several `-exclude` parameters may be specified.

-`-nodelete` - Do not delete checksums for files not found under the specified folder.
+`-delete` - Delete checksums for files not found under the specified folder.
-By default, missing files and their checksums are removed from the data file.
+By default, missing files and their checksums are retained in the output data file.

 `-outfile` - Save the file checksums to the specified file.
 By default, the input file is being rewritten.